garystafford/spring-music-docker/README.md

 ```

 ### Testing the Application
 Below are partial results of the curl test, hitting the NGINX endpoint.
-Note the different IP addresses in the <code>Upstream-Address</code> field between requests.
-This proves NGINX’s round-robin load-balancing is working across the three Tomcat application instances: <code>music_app_1</code>, <code>music_app_2</code>, and <code>music_app_3</code>.
+Note the different IP addresses in the `Upstream-Address` field between requests.
+This proves NGINX’s round-robin load-balancing is working across the three Tomcat application instances: `music_app_1`, `music_app_2`, and `music_app_3`.

-Also, note the sharp decrease in the <code>Request-Time</code> between the first three requests and subsequent three requests.
-The <code>Upstream-Response-Time</code> to the Tomcat instances doesn’t change, yet the total <code>Request-Time</code> is much shorter, due to caching of the application’s static assets by NGINX.
+Also, note the sharp decrease in the `Request-Time` between the first three requests and subsequent three requests.
+The `Upstream-Response-Time` to the Tomcat instances doesn’t change, yet the total `Request-Time` is much shorter, due to caching of the application’s static assets by NGINX.
 ```text
 $ for i in {1..6}; do curl -I $(docker-machine ip springmusic);done